youssefelmasry2/colada/README.md

 - Each promotion belongs to one merchant only
 - Everything is in the same currency
 - OrderItems store a price snapshot so if product price changes later, order history stays accurate
+- No MongoDB transactions - operations aren't atomic, so if something fails mid-order there's no rollback
+- Prices are stored as regular Numbers, not Decimal - good enough for this but not ideal for real money stuff
 - Error handling isn't perfect - most errors just return 500 to the client.
 I'm sure I'll adapt to whatever patterns are already in place once I'm in the codebase.

 ## What I got done